Global Meeting of Associations (17-18 October) |

 Target audience:

-The GMA is exclusively open to senior representatives from national, regional, sub regional and international higher education associations, organisations and networks.
+The GMA is exclusively open to senior representatives from national, regional, sub regional and

 The GMA will start with a panel to frame the theme and discuss implications for higher education associations.
 The participants will then breakout into groups to debate and exchange views and experiences on a series of questions.
 At the end of the day any conclusions reached, contrasts and similarities found and trends uncovered will be highlighted and discussed in plenary.